Zordanppp/Empty-Configured-React-Project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Empty project with ReactJS and TypeScript
+## Empty ReactJS and TypeScript project

 Empty project with my most used settings.